syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 //Save the PDF document into the stream.
 MemoryStream stream = new MemoryStream();
 doc.Save(stream);
 //Close the document.
 doc.Close(true);

-//Save the stream into a pdf file.
+//Save the stream into a PDF file.
 //The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
-Please refer to the PDF or Xamarin section for the respective code samples.

-if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+Please refer to the PDF or Xamarin section for the respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows) {
-{
     Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Output.pdf", "application/pdf", stream);